nerves-project/nerves_examples/hello_gpio_input/README.md

 ## Hardware

-Connect a 4-pin push-button with a 10 kΩ pull-down resistor to a GPIO pin.
+Connect a 4-pin push-button with a 10 kΩ pull-up resistor to a GPIO pin.

 Schematic: